-- · Proof of high school completion. - A score of 40 or higher on the College Level Math portion of the Accuplacer; OR SAT I Math score of 550 or higher; OR a score of 22 or higher on the ACT Math test; OR Connecticut Community College MAT\136 or 137, or equivalent or higher, with a grade of C or higher, completed prior to application deadline of February 1, 2018. - One year of high school Chemistry with a lab or Connecticut Community College CHE\111 or equivalent with a grade of C or higher, completed within five years prior+ to application deadline of February 1, 2018. - A passing score on the computer proficiency test (taken at your college of choice)++ or completion of the Connecticut Community College CSA\105, CSA\106 or CSC\101 or equivalent, with a grade of C or higher, completed prior to application deadline of February 1, 2018. - Connecticut Community College ENG\101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1, 2018. - Connecticut Community College BIO\211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2018. - Connecticut Community College BIO\212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2018 or completed during, but no later, than the spring semester of application year. - 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
+- · Proof of high school completion. - A score of 40 or higher on the College Level Math portion of the Accuplacer; OR SAT I Math score of 550 or higher; OR a score of 22 or higher on the ACT Math test; OR Connecticut Community College MAT\136 or 137, or equivalent or higher, with a grade of C or higher, completed prior to application deadline of February 1, 2019. - One year of high school Chemistry with a lab or Connecticut Community College CHE\111 or equivalent with a grade of C or higher, completed within five years prior+ to application deadline of February 1, 2019. - Computer Literacy is an admission requirement at Norwalk CC and it is a requirement at Northwestern CT CC only for the 2019-2020 admission cycle.
+Any applicant, to any of the colleges, who has taken a course to fulfill this requirement will have their grade (C or higher) calculated in the Nursing GPA.
+Students may take the Computer Proficiency Test at the College of Choice (Norwalk or Northwestern CT) to meet this competency. - Connecticut Community College ENG\101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1, 2019. - Connecticut Community College BIO\211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2019. - Connecticut Community College BIO\212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of February 1, 2019 or completed during, but no later, than the spring semester of application year. - 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
 The Nursing GPA is a calculation specific to CT-CCNP applicants and may differ from your college GPA.
 (Please note: if an applicant is using a course from a Fresh Start semester to meet a nursing admission or program curriculum requirement, that course will count in the calculation of the applicant's Nursing GPA.) - TEAS score.
-Applicants must have an adjusted individual total score of 53.3% or higher, and must be submitted by February 1, 2018.
-Test scores will be valid from November 1, 2014 - February 1, 2018. - + "Five years prior" is defined as having completed the course between December 2012 and February 1, 2018
+Applicants must have an adjusted individual total score of 53.3% or higher, and must be submitted by February 1, 2019.
+Test scores will be valid from November 1, 2015 February 1, 2019. - + "Five years prior" is defined as having completed the course between December 2013 and February 1, 2019

 There may be prerequisite courses that must be successfully completed prior to taking the admission requirements.
 Challenge exams may exist for certain admission requirements.
-Please consult with your College of First Choice for additional information.
+Please consult with your College of Choice for additional information.
 Students should complete the required Accuplacer computerized placement test.
 The placement test may be waived for students who have prior college English and/or mathematics credits.